 - Visiting LANL’s transuranic (TRU) waste storage/staging area, Dome 49, where both NCRed & non-NCRed TRU drums and other drums in the waste characterization process are stored, moved around, and sent for characterization, as instructed by LANL-CCP.

-Based on the documentation provided by DOE and EPA’s review of the events leading to the incorrect shipment of the drum from LANL, on July 29 EPA concurred with CBFO’s decision to resume shipment of LANL’s CH TRU waste except for most containers from the MIN-03 and CIN-02 solid waste streams.
-These waste streams could be shipped after EPA evaluates the CCP data center database used by LANL-CCP for screening compliant drums.
+Based on the documentation provided by the DOE and the EPA’s review of the events leading to the incorrect shipment of the drum from LANL, the Agency concurred with CBFO’s decision to resume shipment of LANL’s CH TRU waste except for most containers from the MIN-03 and CIN-02 solid waste streams on July 29, 2008.
+These waste streams could be shipped after the EPA evaluates the CCP data center database used by LANL-CCP for screening compliant drums.

-Below, you will find correspondence between EPA and DOE related to this incident.
+Below, you will find correspondence between the EPA and the DOE related to this incident.

-In addition to the letters, we received the information below from DOE related to the LANL-CCP errant drum.
+In addition to the letters, the Agency received the information below from the DOE related to the LANL-CCP errant drum.

 Specific procedural steps: